aappddeevv/scala-vdom/README.md

 # scala-vdom

 scala-vdom is a simple virtual DOM written entirely in scala.
 It is based heavily on virtual-dom and other virtual DOM implementations.
+The library is a low-level library and not intended to be used by web developers directly but to be used by other libraries.

 This library is currently a proof of concept.
 See [Issues](#issues).